nodejs/build/ansible/MANUAL_STEPS.md

 * Extract: `xip --expand xcode.xip`
   * This takes a long time since xcode.xip is 7-10G in size depending on version
   * If you run out of space you can delete `/Users/build/workspace/*` to free up some space.
-Also make sure that if you are updating Xcode that you have removed any existing version of /Applications/Xcode.app
+Also make sure that if you are updating Xcode that you have removed any existing version of /Applications/Xcode.app.
+You may also need to clear the ccache by running `sudo -s su - iojs` followed by `ccache --clear`
 * Move `Xcode.app` directory to `/Applications`
 * `xcode-select --switch /Applications/Xcode.app`
 * `xcodebuild -license` - accept license